emunozdc/pyranges_plot/README.md

 Once we are able to get the plot we want, it can be exported to pdf or png format using the ``to\_file`` parameter.
 This parameter takes a string with the name or path of the file including its extension.
-Additionally, the size can be customize through the ``file_size`` parameter by providing a tuple containig the height and width values.
+Additionally, the size can be customized through the ``file_size`` parameter by providing a tuple containing the height and width values.